Avisaoops/API/README.md

 ├── README.md              # Project documentation
 └── .env                   # Environment variables

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-markdown

-### Customizing the README

-1. **Replace placeholders** like `yourusername/your-repo` and database details.
-2. **Add additional sections** if your project has specific setup steps, like database migrations or Docker.
-3. **Project-specific information** like models, routes, and services can be added to provide further documentation.

 This template should give a solid start for a FastAPI project README.